 - Graduating seniors are not eligible for Maine INBRE funds.

-- Research fellowships are ten weeks long and cover room, board, travel, supplies, and stipend at one of the following Maine institutions: Bates College, Bowdoin College, Colby College, MDI Biological Laboratory, The Jackson Laboratory, and the University of Maine.
+- Research fellowships are ten weeks long and cover room, board, supplies, and stipend at one of the following Maine institutions: Bates College, Bowdoin College, Colby College, MDI Biological Laboratory, The Jackson Laboratory, and the University of Maine.
 Other Maine research sites may also be available from time to time.

 - All application materials must be submitted (emailed or postmarked) by January 9, 2015.

 - Review the list of MDI Biological Laboratory or Maine INBRE research mentors.
 On your application, you will be asked to indicate your preference for three mentors or research areas.

 - Review the application information guide.